RuthOkorie/HealthCare-Analysis-Project/README.md

 **This is where I provide key findings from the analysis**

-- 1.Medical Condition by Gender: This visual categorizes medical conditions by gender, providing valuable insights into health issues more prevalent among the male gender in lagos state, such as Asthma, Cancer, Diabetes and Hypertension.
+- 1.Medical Condition by Gender: This visual categorizes medical conditions by gender, providing valuable insights into health issues more prevalent among the male gender in California, such as Asthma, Cancer, Diabetes and Hypertension.

 - 2.Medical Condition by Severity:
 This visual breaks down medical conditions by their severity levels.
 From my analysis, the medical condition that is more prevalent in patients is Arthritis, making it the top on the list.
 About 9,308 patients suffer from this medical condition.